rand00/fry/ROADMAP.md

   * or if it's better to stick to a grid of events
 * ratchet; brainstorm on if it could be wanted to trigger a short sequence of events that are not later overruled by next event in baseline event-seq
+  * is this maybe just explicit usage of E.switch?
+    * try to make an example with this usecase
 * make example where a specific rhythm is sped up dynamically (e.g. by an integer multiplier),
   * but other rhythms are not
 * should Beat's be able to be synchronized somehow?